 3. Approach The Date With A Checklist

-The list is often very long and usually it has things on there that actually clash with themselves!
-For example she might have ‘calm and laid back’ right next to ‘passionate and energetic’.
-Now I am not saying that you can’t have all those qualities in one person, it’s just that normally a man tends towards one of the other.
+The list is often very long and usually, it has things on there that actually clash with themselves!
+For example, she might have ‘calm and laid back’ right next to ‘passionate and energetic’.
+Now I am not saying that you can’t have all those qualities in one person, it’s just that normally a man tends towards one or the other.
 So which is it?
-Also our lists sometimes have things on that are so trivial, such as ‘tattoos’ or ‘muscles’.
+Also, our lists sometimes have things on that are so trivial, such as ‘tattoos’ or ‘muscles’.
 Come on ladies!
 There is nothing wrong in having physical preferences but are you really going to choose your life partner on whether he has ink on his body?
-Do you think that this will bring you the best relationship for your life?
-What about the qualities that really matter, such as honesty, loyalty, kindness, strength (of mind) and so on?
+Do you think that this will bring you the best relationship in your life?
+What about the qualities that really matter, such as honesty, loyalty, kindness, strength (of mind), and so on?